Best EDC Pocket Knife Reviews & Testing

-Prior to starting your search for the best pocket knife for the money, whether it be for EDC, work, emergencies, self defense or countless other scenarios, it’s integral to take into consideration the numerous factors which go into the design and development of a quality blade.
+Prior to starting your search for the best pocket knife for the money, whether it be for EDC, work, emergencies, self defense or countless other scenarios, it’s integral to read as many reviews as possible and take into consideration the numerous factors which go into the design and development of a quality blade.
 Everyone would like to carry a knife that is functional, sharp and practical; but you must first consider what materials you will be cutting, how the knife will be carried, the legalities of carrying a folding knife where you live (most states in the US have blade size regulations and don’t allow automatic knives in public) and the philosophy of use.

 A folding knife is one of the most common cutting tools that people carry today.
 There are countless brands and variations of folding pocket knives in the marketplace, and only a small handful may fit your specific criteria.
 Some of the more popular classifications include: Swiss army knives, utility blades, multi-tools, balisongs (also known as a butterfly knife) and traditional pocket knives with multiple blades.